 James M. Sammons is a native of Colquitt, Georgia and graduated from Miller County High School in 1972.
 He received his Bachelor of Music Education from Troy University in 1976 and was a member of the famed “Sound of the South” Band under the direction of Dr. John M. Long.

 Mr. Sammons is a life member of the Florida Bandmasters Association, serving the FBA for eighteen years in a variety of positions at the district and state level including District Secretary, District Chairperson, Solo and Ensemble Chairperson.
 He served as President of the Florida Bandmasters Association from 1996-1998.
 Mr. Sammons is an elected member of the Florida Bandmasters Association Hall of Fame.
 He is also a member of the Florida Music Educators Association, the National Association for Music Education and the National Band Association.
 In March of 2016 Mr. Sammons was elected to the prestigious American Bandmasters Association, an organization of select professional conductors, composers, and music industry leaders.
-Founding members of the ABA include John Philip Sousa, Edwin Franco Goldman, and Albert Austin Harding with its current membership roster including the leading military, collegiate, and high school band conductors in the nation.
+The ABA membership roster includes the leading military, collegiate, and high school band conductors in the nation.

 Mr. Sammons began his career at Goshen High School in Goshen, Alabama (1974-1976) as Director of Bands (including all instrumental activities, grades 4 through 12) while completing his undergraduate studies at Troy University.
 During his tenure with the Goshen High School Band, the band appeared at the Alabama Bandmasters Association State Concert Festival for the first time in school history.
 From 1976-1980, Sammons served as Director of Bands at Walton High School in DeFuniak Springs, Florida.
 The Walton High School Band consistently received superior ratings at both marching and concert band festivals and appeared at the Florida Bandmasters Association State Concert Festival on three occasions, the first such appearances by the band in over 25 years.
 In 1980, Mr. Sammons moved to Vero Beach, Florida where he would serve as Director of Bands at Vero Beach High School until his retirement July 1, 2016.
 He has been honored with the title of "Director of Bands - Emeritus".